vominhtri231/Notes/Java/Build tool/Maven/Profile.md

 ## Introduction
-Profiles contain a subset of elements available in the POM, which could be activate/ deactivate => To make build results vary, make it portable.
+Profiles contain a subset of elements available in the POM, which could be activated/ deactivated
+=> To make build results vary, make it portable.
 Could be defined in project level or setting level.
 ## Activation
 1. In command